tuantla80/fastapi-tdd-docker/README.md

 ### FastAPI:
 - Python web frameworks
+### Database: Tortoise ORM and Postgres
+- An async ORM (Object Relational Mapper) uses to interact with a Postgres database.
 ### Docker
 - To quickly set up our local development environment and simplify deployment
-### Tortoise ORM
-- An async ORM (Object Relational Mapper) uses to interact with a Postgres database.

 ### Testing
 - pytest instead of unittest for writing unit and integration tests to test the API.
 ### Github